Say "I do" on these star-crossed big-day dates.

-While weddings are forbidden during biblically mandated days of rest (Rosh Hashanah, Yom Kippur, Sukkot, Passover, and Shavuot), as well as during mourning periods like the Fast of the Seventeenth of Tammuz, it's opportune to hold a wedding when the calendar transitions into more joyful times.
-Enter the months of Kislev (falling around November and December), when Hanukkah is celebrated, and Adar (usually February), when the holiday of Purim is celebrated.
+While Jewish weddings are forbidden during biblically-mandated days of rest (Rosh Hashanah, Yom Kippur, Sukkot, Passover, and Shavuot), as well as during mourning periods like the Fast of the Seventeenth of Tammuz, it's considered opportune to hold a wedding when the calendar transitions into more joyful times.
+Tie the knot during the months of Kislev (falling around November and December), when Hanukkah is celebrated, and Adar (usually February), when the holiday of Purim takes place.

 Swipe here for next slide

-Usually occurring in late July or early August, TuB'Av, or the 15th of the month Av, is another favorable day to get married.
-According to The Talmud (the two books of Jewish civil and ceremonial laws and legends), it was then that single women would wear white to symbolize purity and holiness and go out to the fields to dance and pray to God.
-Men were encouraged to join them and find a possible wife.
+Usually occurring in late July or early August, TuB'Av, or the 15th of the month Av, is another favorable day to get married in Jewish culture.
+According to the Talmud (the two books of Jewish civil and ceremonial laws and legends), it was then that single women would wear white to symbolize purity and holiness and go out to the fields to dance and pray to God.
+Men were encouraged to join them to find a possible wife.

-Since the letters that make up the Hebrew word for life, "chai," are numerically associated with 18, that number's considered advantageous in Judaism.
-This makes 2018 an opportune year to celebrate.
-And if your date, like this couple's (04-14-18), adds up to 36—double chai!
+Since the letters that make up the Hebrew word for life, "chai," are numerically associated with 18, this number is considered advantageous in Judaism.
+This makes 2018 an opportune year to celebrate!
+And if you choose to get married on the 18th of any month in 2018—double "chai!"